 The American Heart Association and American Stroke Association do NOT endorse products or services.
-We have very strict rules about relationships with other organizations and companies.
-Any claims of endorsement are not true.
 In addition, we do not contact anyone requesting personal information like account passwords, personal identification numbers (PINs) or Social Security numbers.
 Do not provide any personal or financial information to unknown individuals, whether by phone or email.

 The American Heart Association does not certify trainers, doctors or training courses created by other organizations.
 Any claims that training products or materials are “AHA Certified,” “AHA Approved,” “AHA Compliant” or “created by AHA certified” people, where the “AHA” means the American Heart Association, are not true.

 If you suspect telephone solicitations, emails or other communications are making fraudulent claims related to the American Heart Association or American Stroke Association, please contact us right away at 1-800-242-8721 or email@example.com.
-We also urge anyone receiving fake solicitations to file a complaint with the Federal Trade Commission by calling the FTC at: 877 FTC-HELP or online at https://www.ftccomplaintassistant.gov, and with your state Attorney General consumer protection office.
+We also urge anyone receiving fake solicitations to file a complaint with the Federal Trade Commission by calling the FTC at: 877-FTC-HELP or online at ftccomplaintassistant.gov, your state Attorney General consumer protection office, and local law enforcement.

 Recent Examples of Reported Scams and Misrepresentations:

 - AHA has become aware of people claiming to be from “the American Heart & Stroke Association” who tried to sell insurance to unsuspecting families.
 The sales person was very persistent and tried to gain entry to the home to provide “information” about the insurance.